-Skylab 4 was the fourth Skylab mission and placed the third crew on board, consisting of Gerald Carr, commander, William Pogue, pilot and Edward Gibson, science pilot.
+Skylab 4 was the fourth Skylab mission and placed the third crew on board, consisting of Gerald Carr, commander, William Pogue, pilot and Edward Gibson, science pilot (pictured below in this order left-right).
 It was each crew member's first space flight.
 During the mission a total of 6,051 astronaut-utilization hours were tallied performing scientific experiments in the areas of medical activities, solar observations, Earth resources, observation of the Comet Kohoutek and other experiments.

 However, the all-rookie astronaut crew had problems adjusting to the same workload level as their predecessors when activating the workshop.
 One of their first tasks was to unload and stow within Skylab thousands of items needed for their lengthy mission.
 The schedule for the activation sequence dictated lengthy work periods with a large variety of tasks to be performed.
 The crew soon found themselves tired and behind schedule.